cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/maze-js.md

 We can keep expanding the constraints as we wish, but these are an example of a set of four good and obvious constraints we can begin our computations with.
 The problems that arise with trying to deal with mazes and their solutions by narrowing possible solutions based on constraints can already be seen with these first four.

 Generally as you constraint your possible solutions more and more further constraints begin to become much less useful.

+## Maze Solving Algorithms
+### DFS
+- Has more variable performance (luck dependent)
+- Most simple to understand and implement
+- Requires a stack
+- O(N)

+### BFS
+- Often searches the whole maze is the solution is far away
+- Requires a queue
+- O(N)

+### Djikstra's / $A^{*}$
+- Smart BFS (PFS) priority first search
+- All weights are 1 so these are the same
+- Requires a heap / priority queue respectively
+- O(NlogN) with fib heap

+## Maze Generating Algorithms
+### Spanning Trees
+- Gen edge wieghts minimum spanning trees
+- Find minimum spanning tree (MST)

+#### Prim's
+- Basically djikstra's
+- O(NlogN) with heap
+- Harder than DFS, easier than Kruskal's

+#### Kruskal's
+- Requires a find union set (complex data structure)
+- Runs in basically O(N)
+- Incredibly difficult to implement from scratch

+### DFS
+- Basically the same as the solver but 'breaks' wall boundaries on the way
+- Doesn't stop at exit like the solver
+- O(N)